trystancfv/homework-6-dojo/README.md

-# Example Dojo
+# Proof-of-Concept Dojo

-This repository features an example dojo.
+This repository features an proof-of-concept dojo.

 The dojo is defined by [dojo.yml](./dojo.yml).

-It contains two modules, `hello` and `world`.
+In addition to several others, it contains two modules, `hello` and `world`.

 The module `hello` features challenges `apple` and `banana`.